End-to-end:

 TL;DR

-O'Reilly Media launched a digital badging initiative to make professional development course completion more rewarding and shareable for learners, partnering with Credly to issue verifiable credentials.
-As the product designer, I led the end-to-end design of the badging experience within a fast-paced six-week timeline.
-This included mapping and accounting for multiple user flows, designing the experience for key page touchpoints (course pages, user profiles, and the Universal Content Viewer), and ensuring badge visibility, motivation, and ease of sharing.
+O'Reilly Media, a SaaS company, introduced a digital badging initiative to enhance the value and shareability of professional development course completion, partnering with Credly to deliver verifiable credentials.
+As the product designer, I collaborated with the project design lead to execute the end-to-end design of the badging experience within a fast-paced six-week timeline.
+I mapped and accounted for multiple user flows, crafted key page touchpoints, and optimized badge visibility, motivation, and ease of sharing.

-The high-fidelity designs integrated O’Reilly’s brand elements while maintaining consistency with existing platform patterns.
-I collaborated closely with cross-functional teams, adapted to changing engineering constraints, and prioritized clarity, engagement, and user motivation.
-Final deliverables included a new badging experience, documentation for development, and a plan for post-launch user testing to further refine the experience.
+During the process I integrated O’Reilly’s brand elements into high-fidelity designs while preserving consistency with existing platform patterns.
+To maintain alignment I partnered with cross-functional teams, navigated evolving engineering constraints, and prioritized clarity, engagement, and user motivation throughout the process.
+In the end, I delivered a badging experience, produced detailed documentation for development, and outlined a post-launch user testing plan to further refine the experience.

 Overview